sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 With package aliases, the following changes were introduced, all aimed at improving the usability of packaging commands:
 1. When the `force:package:create` command runs successfully, a package alias is automatically created in the *packageAliases* section of sfdx-project.json.
 E.g: `"revenue-optimizer": "0HoB00000004CWDKA2"`.
 Here, the alias name (revenue-optimizer) is the name of the package supplied in the `--name` attribute of `force:package:create` command and the 0Ho id is the package id that it maps to.
-2. When the `force:package:version:create` command runs successfully within the `--wait` time specified, a package version lias is automatically created in the packageAliases section of sfdx-project.json.
+2. When the `force:package:version:create` command runs successfully within the `--wait` time specified, a package version alias is automatically created in the packageAliases section of sfdx-project.json.
 E.g: `"revenue-optimizer@0.1.0-4": "04tB00000006DewIAE"`.
 Here, the alias name (revenue-optimizer@0.1.0-4) is the name of the package supplied in the `name` attribute of `force:package:create` command and the version number appended in the *major.minor.patch-build* number format.
 The id is the package version id that it maps to.
 3. It is possible to manually add, modify or remove entries in the packageAliases section.
 4. Once aliases are set up like this, in the rest of sfdx-project.json, the aliases can be used instead of cryptic ids.
 This makes the sfdx-project.json much more readable.
 5. In packaging commands, the aliases can be used instead of ids.
-In flags like `--package` and `--packages`, there is an option to supply either the package alias or the suitable ids.
-Using the aliases approach makes commands and scripts much more intuitive and readable.
+In flags like `--package` and `--packages`, there is an option to supply either the package alias or the appropriate ids.
+Using the aliases approach makes the sfdx-project.json file, commands and scripts much more intuitive and readable.

 ([Back to the Table of Contents](#toc))